← All essays

 That is where the project became interesting.

-That last point mattered a lot.
+That last point mattered.
 I was not prompting for a normal illustration.
-I was prompting for an image that could be crushed down to a tiny grayscale display and still communicate.
+I was prompting for the thing after it had been crushed down to a tiny grayscale screen.

 The prompt stopped being decorative.
-It became part art direction, part print-production note, part accessibility constraint.
+It became art direction, print-production note, and accessibility constraint in a trench coat.

 Instead of: